 A GSA Multiple Award Schedule (MAS) contract can give your company access to a whole new marketplace.
 As a GSA Schedule contractor, you can sell to federal agencies, several international entities, and state and local governments under certain programs.
-While the GSA MAS program provides a multitude of opportunities to companies, it’s not for everyone.
+While the GSA MAS program provides a multitude of opportunities to companies, it’s not necessarily for everyone.

 - GSA requires that you have either 3 Contractor Performance Assessment Reporting System (CPARS) reports or that you provide 3-5 customer references.
-Winvale generally advises that you ensure that any references you list will have good things to say about you and your company.
-Sadly, to my knowledge, GSA will not accept your parents as a reference.

 - Your products must also be TAA-compliant and have “fair and reasonable” pricing, which we will explain in further detail below.